scottdorman/scottdorman.github.io/_posts/2007/2007-05-19-teched-for-novices.md

 *   Try to break up the content type, don't do just breakout sessions.
 Try some Hands-on or Instructor Led Labs, Birds of a Feather sessions, or the Interactive Theaters.
 *   Don't worry about missing a session.
 All attendees will receive a DVD set containing all of the presentations a few months after the conference ends.
 A lot of the breakout sessions are recorded during the event, so you can actually watch them from the DVD.
 *   Hit the exhibit hall.
 It's a great way to relax between sessions and find out what other companies are working on or what's new from your favorite company.
 Yes, you will end up getting your badge scanned and probably have to deal with sales calls afterwards, but it can be worth it.
 *   Take advantage of the free food.
-One thing that Tech·Ed is known for is the extreme amount of [snacks provided](http://sunbeltblog.blogspot.com/2006/06/its-true-techies-love-food.html).
+One thing that TechEd is known for is the extreme amount of [snacks provided](http://sunbeltblog.blogspot.com/2006/06/its-true-techies-love-food.html).
 *   Go to the Jam Sessions and the event party.
 They are worth it.
 I make it a point to go each year and usually bring my family to it.
 Having them around helps decompress at the end of the day and gives them a nice mini-vacation.

 In the end, enjoy the conference.
 It's a great way to get some excellent technical information and some excellent networking opportunities.